MAVBench/Docker/README.md

 ## How to Run
   1. cd mavbech_docker_repo
   2. xhost + //making sure your xservr is accepting connections from other hosts
-  2. ./tx2-docker run ${docker image name) (e.g. MAVBench) (note that tx2-docker is highly inspired by https://github.com/Technica-Corporation/Tegra-Docker)
+  2. ./tx2-docker run ${docker image name) (e.g. zaddan/mavbench/$tag) (note that tx2-docker is highly inspired by https://github.com/Technica-Corporation/Tegra-Docker)
   3. cpy paste the commands echod by the above tx2-docker and you should see shell promp: root@tegra-ubuntu. once in the container, you can launch our applications.